 Step 1 - Decide on a da te

 The date for this review is S

 Date

 Use this date in Step 2.

 Step 2 - Gather informa tion

 A. On the total number of consumers on the team case load with education or personal growth

 date activities identified in their IPOS was

 number

 B. On the number of ACT consumers who were actively participating in

 date education or personal growth activities identified in their IPOS was

 number

-Chan 2 Calaulata
+Step 3 - Calculate

-identified in their IPOS by T consumers who were actively participating in education or personal growth activities as the total number of consumers on the team caseload with education or personal growth it IPOS for the selected date.
+Divide the number of AC identified in their IPOS by T consumers who were actively participating in education or personal growth activities as the total number of consumers on the team caseload with education or personal growth r IPOS for the selected date.
 Multiply the answer by 100.

 Number of ACT consumers who were actively participating in education or personal growth activities as identified in their IPOS

 otal number of consumers on the team caseload with education or ersonal growth activities identified in their IPOS

 =

 x 100

 = %